Les Amusements de Cythère

 Surugue’s print was supposedly copied by Elisha Kirkall (c.
 1682-1742), but, except for a copy recorded in the Paignon-Dijonval collection at the beginning of the nineteenth century, nothing is known about this engraving.

-Paris, collection of Jean de Jullienne (1686-1766).
+Paris, collection of Jean de Jullienne (1686-1766; director of a tapestry factory).
 His ownership of the painting was indicated on the third and fourth states of Louis Surugue’s engraving of 1730: “Tiré du Cabinet de Mr de Jullienne.”
 Jullienne evidently sold the painting in the next decades as it was not cited in the illustrated manuscript inventory of his collection prepared c.
 1756, and now in the Morgan Library & Museum, New York.

 Paris (?), collection of Louis Bernard Coclers (1740-1817; portrait painter and engraver).
 His and Dessanterre’s sale, February 9ff, 1789, lot 191: “Jillot . . .
 Un Paysage orné de figures, représentant Vénus jouant avec des Amours.
 Cette composition agréable est d'une bonne couleur.
 Haut.
 12 p., larg.
 15. T.” Bought for 28.1 livres by Langevin according to the annotated copy of the sale catalogue in the Rijksbureau voor Kunsthistorische Documentatie.
 The size and subject correspond to the engraving, and even the attribution to Gillot can be overlooked since the painting is in Watteau’s early manner.
 However, this identification remains guarded.